Alcohol and Drugs Policy

 4. Display of alcohol containers - full, empty, or as decoration (e.g., visible in windows, on shelving, or for use in another way) is prohibited.

 6. Any individual, including, but not limited to, any student, employee, contractor, agent, volunteer or guest who violates this policy may be subject to applicable screening procedures and shall be subject to discipline, dismissal, exclusion, termination, arrest or citation, and referral by University officials for prosecution, as may be applicable.
-Also, any student who violates this policy may be required to complete a mandatory psychoeducational substance use program provided by either the University’s Counseling Services or its CCFT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Student Affairs/Dean of Students, or their designee; any employee who violates this policy may be required to consult with appropriate counseling professionals through the Employee Assistance Program or the CCFT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Human Resources, or their designee.
+Also, any student who violates this policy may be required to complete a mandatory psychoeducational substance use program provided by either the University’s Counseling Services or its CCFPT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Student Affairs/Dean of Students, or their designee; any employee who violates this policy may be required to consult with appropriate counseling professionals through the Employee Assistance Program or the CCFPT, or through a pre-approved off-campus provider, as directed by the Associate Vice President of Human Resources, or their designee.

 Required Disclosure after Formal Charge/Conviction